espocrm/documentation/administration/troubleshooting.md

 ## Emails are not fetched

+1. Make sure cron is running.
+You will see the error notification on the main administration page if cron is not running.
-1. Check EspoCRM log (data/logs) and server logs for errors.
+2. Check EspoCRM log (data/logs) and server logs for errors.
-2. Check log at Administration > Scheduled Job > Check Personal Email Accounts.
+3. Check log at Administration > Scheduled Job > Check Personal Email Accounts.
 Make sure there are no records with failed status.
-3. Check log at Administration > Scheduled Job > Check Group Email Accounts.
+4. Check log at Administration > Scheduled Job > Check Group Email Accounts.
 Make sure there are no records with failed status.

 ## Enabling debug mode